 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Elastic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.6% in Q3.
+Elastic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.7% in Q4.

 That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, marketing & sales and the general administrative overhead.
 Significantly up from the last quarter, this is around the average of what we typically see in SaaS businesses.
 Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Elastic's free cash flow came in at $6.97 million in Q3, up 111% year on year.
+Elastic's free cash flow came in at $25.9 million in Q4, turning positive year on year.

 Key Takeaways from Elastic's Q4 Results

-With a market capitalization of $5.52 billion Elastic is among smaller companies, but its more than $877.7 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $7.03 billion Elastic is among smaller companies, but its more than $915.2 million in cash and positive free cash flow over the last twelve months give us confidence that Elastic has the resources it needs to pursue a high growth business strategy.

-It was nice that Elastic improved their gross margin, even if just slightly.
-That feature of these results really stood out as a positive.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and there was a slowdown in customer growth.
+We were very impressed by Elastic’s very strong acceleration in customer growth this quarter.
+And we were also glad to see the improvement in gross margin.
+On the other hand, it was unfortunate to see that Elastic's revenue guidance for the full year missed analysts' expectations and the revenue guidance for next year indicates quite a significant slowdown in growth.
 Overall, this quarter's results were not the best we've seen from Elastic.
-The company is down 6.25% on the results and currently trades at $54.75 per share.
+The company is down 8.52% on the results and currently trades at $65.5 per share.

 Is Now The Time?